 What is Pilates?

-- Pilates as less of a "workout" and more of a discipline, like martial arts or classical ballet.
+Pilates is more of a discipline than a “workout”, kind of like martial arts or classical ballet.
 It's a learned technique and method that is intended to be practiced consistently, long term.

 What's the difference between mat and reformer?